Collecting evidence safely

 There are laws that cover behaviours like cyberstalking, sending threatening emails, texts, or messages, installing spyware, cyberbullying and sharing intimate images without consent.

-Evidence is also useful should you wish to report the abuse or threatening behaviour to the social media service, app, website or other service on which it was posted.
-This can help if you want the content removed or the abusive user to be blocked from using that service.
+If abuse or threatening behaviour has been carried out on a social media platform, app, website or other online service, evidence can help if you want to report the content and get it removed, or the abusive user to be blocked from using that service.

 How to collect evidence